jcgr11/GBM-Simulations/README.md

 * Wilmott, P., Howison, S., & Dewynne, J. N. (2013).
 The Mathematics of Financial Derivatives: A Student Introduction.
 Cambridge University Press.
 * Hull, J. C. (2017).
 Options, Futures, and Other Derivatives (10th ed.).
 Pearson Education.

-## A breif description of Geometric brownian motion and the derived recursive form used in this model for estimating geometric borwnian motion in stock price path dynamics:
+## A brief description of Geometric Brownian motion and the derived recursive form used in this model for estimating geometric Brownian motion in stock price path dynamics:
-### Geometric brownian motion:
+### Geometric Brownian motion:

-Geometric Brownian Motion is a continuous time stochastic processs used to describe the stochastic movement of stock prices.
+Geometric Brownian Motion is a continuous time stochastic process used to describe the stochastic movement of stock prices.

-Stock prices are considered to be a stochastic process beause they are subject to random fluctuations that are influenced by large number of uncontrollable factors (i.e. economic new, company performance, and investor sentiment).
+Stock prices are considered to be a stochastic process because they are subject to random fluctuations that are influenced by large number of uncontrollable factors (i.e. economic new, company performance, and investor sentiment).

-As with any quantitive model used for informing investment decisions there are limitations.
+As with any quantitative model used for informing investment decisions there are limitations.
 Of note, Geometric Brownian Motion Model has to following limiting assumptions:
 * Volatility of the price process is constant over time.
 * Lack of mean reversion.
 The GBM model assumes that asset prices follow a random walk, which means that they move randomly in the absence of any other information.
 * Normality assumption.
 Which is in conflict with decades of empirical evidence that suggests asset returns often exhibit non-normal distributions, such as fat tails or skewness.